Operator Playbooks exists to document and share how teams structure complex work under real costs, real trade-offs, and sustained operating pressure.

 Every playbook follows a consistent construction logic intended to support shared understanding across teams and contexts, rather than to prescribe a single correct approach.

-• The discussion structures used to frame iteration and scale questions
+- The discussion structures used to frame iteration and scaling questions

 This structure is intended to make operating approaches easier to examine, discuss, and adapt over time — not to function as static or self-sufficient instructions.